 Delhi polls: AAP likely to release manifesto today

-New Delhi, Feb 04: The AAP is likely to release its election manifesto today, party leader Sanjay Singh has said.
+New Delhi, Feb 04: The Aam Aadmi Party (AAP) is likely to release its election manifesto today, party leader Sanjay Singh has said.

 In the last three days of election campaigning, AAP will intensify its campaign through 500 members of its frontal organisations.